ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ~~~~~~~~~~~
 {: #fig-api title="Resources of a Group Manager" artwork-align="center"}

-The Group Manager exports a single group-collection resource, with resource type "core.osc.gcoll" defined in {{iana-rt}} of this specification.
+The Group Manager exports a single group-collection resource, with resource type "core.osc.gcoll" defined in {{iana-rt}} of this document.
 The interface for the group-collection resource defined in {{interactions}} allows the Administrator to:

 * Retrieve the complete list of existing OSCORE groups.